kasparpalgi/stat.ee/README.md

 ## Setup Guide for Stat-ee

-This guide will walk you through the setup process for the Stat-ee project on your local environment using PostgreSQL\Oracle.
+This guide will walk you through the setup process for the Stat-ee project on your local environment using Oracle.

 ### Prerequisites